CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/Exercise-01.md

 In this exercise, you will complete the following tasks:

 - Task 1: Launch the environment and open your working report
-- Task 2: Power BI Service – Creating a Workspace
+- Task 2: Create a Workspace
 - Task 3: Publish from Power BI Desktop to the Power BI Service
 - Task 4: Build a dashboard from report tiles
 - Task 5: Configure sharing (workspace roles, apps, links)